Jollailija/scoreboard/README.md

 Features
 -Simple UI
--Keep track of both scores and won rounds
+-Keep track of both scores and won rounds (Two teams mode)
+-You can swap the team's scores
--Cover actions
+-Cover actions for two teams mode
+-Multiple players mode (you can name the players)
 -Help page
 -Landscape support
--Automatic save
+-Automatic save (Two teams mode only)
+-Tablet support
+-Big screen friendly layout
+-3 languages: English, Swedish (by eson) and Finnish
 -Cool icon by Moth

 Planned features
 -Automatic round counting based on sport
 -Support for many languages
--Tablet support